 Citation: The article was originally published in Portuguese.
 Please refer to the original source as Raetzsch, Christoph; Brynskov, Martin (2017).
 “Desafiando as Fronteiras Do Jornalismo Por Meio de Objetos Comunicativos: Berlim Como Uma Cidade Bike-Friendly E #radentscheid [Challenging the Boundaries of Journalism Through Communicative Objects: Berlin as a Bike-Friendly City and #radentscheid].”
 Parágrafo: Revista Científica de Comunicação Social da FIAM-FAAM 5(2): 110-127. http://revistaseletronicas.fiamfaam.br/index.php/recicofi/article/view/681.

 As journalistic communication increasingly takes place and is studied through digital and networked media, researchers confront new methodological and theoretical challenges.
 Through the concept of the communicative object we want to delineate an approach to journalism that goes beyond the use of documents (texts, images, videos) as primary source of analysis.
 Instead, we address and problematize the formation of communicative objects through the dual attention to their materiality and meaning, or, as we call it, their digital encoding and epistemic functions.
 We draw on previous theory in this field (Raetzsch and Bødker 2016), this time offering a discussion of the communicative object through a case study on Berlin as a bike-friendly city in the first part.
-Through this discussion and theoretical formulation in the second part, we seek to established important premises of research into objects as part of communicative processes.
-This focus on objects allows us to foreground connections between different types of public articulation, that we cannot address through journalistic media alone.
+In the second part, we undertake a theoretical formulation of communicative objects in four dimensions, establishing important premises of research on such objects as part of communicative processes.
+This focus on objects allows us to foreground connections between different types of public articulation that we cannot address through journalistic media alone.